Cinnamon Raisin Bread (vegan, dairy-free, 100% whole grain)

 Good 100% whole grain bread recipes aren’t that easy to come by.
 And most of them can be a bit fussy.
 But this cinnamon raisin bread?
 It’s just as easy as a recipe made with white flour!
 There’s no soaker and no biga required, cutting way down on prep time.

-So I was extremely excited when I found a recipe on Sonya’s page already calling for whole spelt.
+I was extremely excited when I found a recipe on Sonya’s page that already called for whole spelt.
 My changes were to add more cinnamon because I wanted more of a cinnamon taste and less of a spelt taste, and to give it a cinnamon swirl.
 You could leave that out if you really want to, but it makes the bread so much more fun and tasty.
 And whose morning doesn’t need some more excitement?!

 I put some icing on top and then realized it was a pretty silly move.
-This bread is really best toasted and icing in the toaster isn’t the best idea.
+This bread is really best toasted, and icing in the toaster isn’t the best idea.
 So ignore that!
 No comments about how you burned down your kitchen with toasting icing will be allowed. ;)

 I don’t know what’s up with German dry yeast, but I haven’t had much luck with it.
 And neither have my American bread baking friends over here.
-For this loaf, and all my other yeast breads, I’ve been using a two pound bag of active Red Star Yeast I bought at Sam’s or Costco three years ago.
-It was only about $4 at the time so it was an amazing value.
+For this loaf, and all my other yeast breads, I’ve been using a two-pound bag of active Red Star Yeast I bought at Sam’s or Costco three years ago.
+It was only about $4 at the time, so it was an amazing value.

 Cinnamon Raisin Bread (vegan, dairy-free, 100% whole grain)